JuliaAI/MLJ.jl/README.md

 learning models, written in the high performance, rapid development, scientific programming language, [Julia](https://julialang.org).

-MLJ is being actively developed and welcomes new collaborators.
-Click [here](CONTRIBUTE.md) if you are interested in contributing, or if you are interested in implementing the MLJ interface for an existing Julia machine learning algorithm.

 The MLJ project is partly inspired by [MLR](https://mlr.mlr-org.com/index.html).